 An intelligent approach

-The "soluble" system contains two cooling microchannels: one contains a liquid (already clinically approved), perfluoropentane.
+The "soluble" implant contains two cooling microchannels: one contains a liquid (already clinically approved), perfluoropentane.
 The other contains dry nitrogen.
 When the liquid and gas flow into a shared chamber, a reaction occurs which causes the liquid to evaporate immediately.
 Additionally, a tiny built-in sensor monitors the nerve's temperature to ensure it doesn't get too cold, which could damage tissue.

 It fights evil and then goes away